This series discusses geometry in pure space, but some properties of k-vectors discussed in this article also hold in four-dimensional spacetime (just with different metrics). This article requires high mathematical ability: many mathematical formulas will appear. k-vectors have applications in phys

 # This series discusses geometry in pure space, but some properties of k-vectors discussed in this article also hold in four-dimensional spacetime (just with different metrics).
-This article requires high mathematical ability: many mathematical formulas will appear. k-vectors have applications in physics beyond relativity (spacetime), see CFY’s article Angular Velocity, Axial Vectors, 2-Vectors which introduces k-vectors from another angle—physics.
+This article requires high mathematical ability: many mathematical formulas will appear. k-vectors have applications in physics beyond relativity (spacetime), see CFY’s article Angular Velocity, Axial Vectors, Bivectors which introduces k-vectors from physics.

-It’s time to discuss quantitative calculations in four-dimensional space.
-On one hand, this can verify the correctness of our geometric intuition, otherwise our intuition is just blind guessing without evidence; on the other hand, calculations are essential for programming four-dimensional graphics.
+It’s time to talk about quantitative calculations in four-dimensional space.
+On one hand, this can verify the correctness of our geometric intuition, otherwise our intuition is just blind guessing without evidence; on the other hand, calculations are essential for programming 4D graphics.

-Everyone should know about n-dimensional vector dot and cross products for calculating angles and normal vectors.
+It is well-known that n-dimensional vector dot and cross products can calculate angles and normal vectors.
 The dot product has long been extended to N dimensions, so calculating line-line angles is no problem.
 In three-dimensional space, when we encounter a plane, we use its normal vector to participate in angle calculations—because the plane’s normal vector direction is unique; for three-dimensional cells in four-dimensional space, we also use their normal vectors for calculations—because their normal vector direction is also unique.
-But the problem is: a plane’s normal vector is not unique—because in four-dimensional space, a plane’s normal space is also two-dimensional, meaning the normal plane is also a plane.
+But the problem is: a plane’s normal vector is not unique.
+In 4D space, a plane’s normal space is also two-dimensional, meaning the normal plane is also a plane.
 This way we can never convert to vector solutions!

 Planes can be represented by vectors: $\vec x=\lambda\vec m+\mu\vec n {,}\lambda,\mu\in \mathbf R$, but the choice of vectors and parameters here is arbitrary, and it’s inconvenient for calculations.
 We can only break through on another level: extend the cross product to higher dimensions.

 Of course, we have another path: directly use a vector-like quantity to represent planes, which can do inner and outer products with other vectors, thus conveniently calculating projections and angles.
-This new quantity is called a 2-vector (bivector).
-From our previous analysis, 2-vectors represent planes, and planes are spanned by two non-collinear ordinary vectors (1-vectors), so we define an operation “$\vec a\wedge\vec b$” between two 1-vectors, which we call the wedge product.
+This new quantity is called a bivector (2-vector).
+From our previous analysis, bivectors represent planes, and planes are spanned by two non-collinear ordinary vectors (1-vectors), so we define an operation “$\vec a\wedge\vec b$” between two 1-vectors, which we call the wedge product.

 Since we wanted to generalize the outer product (cross product), we bring it over and combine the two: $\vec a\wedge\vec b$ is a quantity with magnitude and directional orientation: the orientation is the plane spanned by $\vec a$ and $\vec b$, following the right-hand rule (meaning $\vec a\wedge\vec b=-\vec b\wedge\vec a$), and the magnitude (norm) is the area of the parallelogram spanned by $\vec a$ and $\vec b$, so if $\vec a$ and $\vec b$ are collinear, then $\vec a\wedge\vec b=0$.
 This idea is good, but it’s not useful yet, because we still need to see how to represent and calculate it in coordinates.

-In four-dimensional space, lines and planes (2-vectors) no longer have a one-to-one correspondence:
+In four-dimensional space, lines and planes (bivectors) no longer have a one-to-one correspondence:

 Let $\vec m=(x_1,y_1,z_1,w_1), \vec n=(x_2,y_2,z_2,w_2)$, then$$\begin{align} \vec m\wedge\vec n&=(x_1\vec e_x+y_1\vec e_y+z_1\vec e_z+w_1\vec e_w)\wedge(x_2\vec e_x+y_2\vec e_y+z_2\vec e_z+w_2\vec e_w) \\ &=(x_1y_2-x_2y_1)e_x\wedge e_y+(x_1z_2-x_2z_1)e_x\wedge e_z+(x_1w_2-x_2w_1)e_x\wedge e_w+(y_1z_2-z_1y_2)e_y\wedge e_z+(y_1w_2-w_1y_2)e_y\wedge e_w+(z_1w_2-w_1z_2)e_z\wedge e_w\end{align}$$